High Heart

-High Heart is the fifth studio album by Grammy-nominated saxophonist and composer Ben Wendel.
-The album was released on October 30, 2020, under the Edition label.
+High Heart is the fifth studio album of saxophonist and composer Ben Wendel.
+It was released on October 30, 2020, under the Edition label.

-High Heart is described to be a personal statement and reflection of Wendel's journey in a society of increasing complexity, oversaturation, and social imbalance.
-It is described to be an album that opens discussion and raises questions about how artists create art that is personal and meaningful in an increasingly impersonal time.
+The album is described as a personal statement and reflection of Wendel's journey "in a society of increasing complexity, oversaturation, and social imbalance [and one] that opens discussion and raises questions about how artists create art that is personal and meaningful in an increasingly impersonal time."

-The album artwork was designed by British designer, Oli Bentley.
-Every sleeve of the limited-edition coloured-vinyl run was individually hand painted before distribution.
+The album's cover artwork was designed by British designer, Oli Bentley.
+Every sleeve of the limited-edition colored vinyl run was individually hand painted before distribution.

 Most recently, Wendel has toured with the High Heart Project, collaborating and featuring film maker, pianist, and new media artist, XUAN.

+Reception

+Mike Jacobs, writing for All About Jazz, described it as a "standout album that is at once challenging, inspiring, and an advance—but most importantly, one that lives up to its title".
+James Hale of DownBeat added, "Wendel most often strikes a tone of uncertainty, if not outright anxiety.
+Call it brooding music for our times."